Homophily and minority size explain perception biases in social networks: Results

-We use the measured homophily and minority size in the empirical networks to generate synthetic networks with similar characteristics.
-This will enable the comparison of perception bias in the empirical networks with perception bias in synthetic networks.
-This comparison can also be seen as a validation of the network model.
-If the model explains the biases in the real-world networks well, we can use the model to gain insights about how homophily and group size differences impact individual-level and group-level perception biases.
+We used the measured homophily and minority-group size in the empirical networks (Table~\ref{tab:stat}) to generate synthetic networks with similar characteristics to those of the six empirical social networks.
+This enabled us to compare perception biases in empirical and synthetic networks and gain insights about the impact of homophily and minority-group size differences on possible individual- and group-level perception biases.

-Figure \ref{fig:data_net} shows the group-level perception biases in the empirical networks.
-Here we measure how accurately the minority and majority groups estimate the size of the minority group.
-The empirical value of perception bias is shown by the cross signs.
-As expected from the insights gained from the synthetic networks, we observe that in the heterophilic networks the minority group underestimates their own group size and the majority overestimates the size of the minority.
-Conversely, in the homophilic networks, the minority overestimates their own size and the majority underestimates the size of the minority.
-The underestimation and overestimation increase when homophily or heterophily is higher.
-The empirical perception bias in real-world networks is then compared with perception bias in synthetic networks with similar size and a similar level of homophily.
+Fig. \ref{fig:data_net} shows group-level perception biases in the empirical networks that could occur if people's perceptions were based solely on the samples of information from their personal networks.
+Because further cognitive or motivational processes could affect the final perceptions, these estimates can be taken as a baseline level of biases that could occur without any additional psychological assumptions.
+The overall trends shown in Fig. \ref{fig:data_net} are in agreement with the results obtained from the survey and from the synthetic networks.
+In heterophilic networks, the minority group is likely to underestimate its own group size and the majority group is likely to overestimate the size of the minority.
+Conversely, in the homophilic networks, the minority group is likely to overestimate its own size and the majority group to underestimate the size of the minority.